 DermiraConnect is here to help with services to support people using QBREXZA.

 Have questions?
 Call DermiraConnect:

 Keep on track with QBREXZA

-- If you have a QBREXZA Savings Card, you’ll receive regular news and updates via email or mail
+If you have a QBREXZA Copay Card, you’ll receive regular news and updates via email or mail

 Contact an online dermatologist

 Need a doctor?
 Can’t get an appointment?
-Connect with one of 300 dermatologists online 24 hours a day, 7 days a week.
+Connect with one of 300 dermatologists online 24 hours a day, 365 days a week.
 If prescribed, you can pick up QBREXZA from a pharmacy of your choice.
-You can have your medication shipped directly to you at no additional cost.Learn More
+Or, you can have your medication shipped directly to you at no additional cost.Learn More

 Connect to us

-Chat online with DermiraConnect Support Specialist about financial support
+Chat online with a DermiraConnect Support Specialist about financial support